vapi4k/vapi4k/vapi4k-docs/topics/RunTheApplications.md

 The `serverPath` value is defined in the `inboundCallApplication{}` declaration and defaults to `/vapi4k`.

-The <shortcut>Sever URL</shortcut> should look something like this:
+The <shortcut>Server URL</shortcut> should look something like this:

 ```bash
 https://c7dc-2601-644-8722-6250-a138-5443-c3c5-eb1d.ngrok-free.app/inboundCall/vapi4k